Mouros

-Galician, and Asturian mythology, the Mouros are a race of supernatural beings which inhabited the lands of Galicia, Asturias and Portugal since the beginning of time.
+Galician, and Asturian mythology, the Mouros or Moiros are a race of supernatural beings which have inhabited the lands of Galicia, Asturias and Portugal since the beginning of time.

 For unknown reasons they were forced to take refuge under the earth, and now they are usually seen by people in the surroundings of castros and long barrows.
 The Mouros work with gold, silver and gemstones with which they make up enormous treasures that are protected by cuélebres.

-The Mouros do not usually go out of their dwellings, except for taking food, and also in special dates like Midsummer.
+The Mouros do not usually go out of their dwellings, except for taking food, and also at certain special times such as Midsummer.

 Galician anthropologists had formed the theory that the Mouros are the opposite character of traditional galician peasant.

 The philologist Isodoro Millán argues that the term Moor comes from the Celtic mrvos akin to the Indo-European term mr-tuos, whence the Latin mortuus.
 This would relate the Moors to races already extinct, dead.